 All customers had to do was hold up their phone to one of these points, and then watch as models came to life on their screens wearing selected items from the Zara range, with an option to click through and buy.

-There are notable other household names signing up for the technology of AR and VR too.
+Notable other household names are signing up for the technology of AR and VR too.
 Brands such as Burberry, whose app allows for digital redecoration of your surroundings with Burberry-inspired drawings by the artist Danny Sangra.

 Balmain, whose app allows you to go behind the scenes and enjoy specialist augmented reality content including live streams of its runway show, and Puma who created AR sneakers covered in QR codes that allowed for a variety of AR experiences once scanned with a mobile phone camera.